ForeverZer0/glfw/README.md

 # ![icon](./glfw-icon.png) GLFW

 This is a Ruby C-extension that for the excellent [GLFW](https://github.com/glfw/glfw) library.
 Unlike other bindings, this gem goes beyond just providing a 1:1 wrapper of the functions, and has been organized to be used in a more object-oriented, Ruby way.
-Being statically linked with the included object file during compilation alleviates any headaches with regards to versioning or dependencies, as none are required for this gem.

 ## Installation

-One of the other advantages this gem offers is that it does not require external dependencies, not even the GLFW3 API.
-Instead of linking to an extisting library, the gem includes the headers and `glfw3.a` static library to compile against during installation.
-This offers a much easier, more consistent installation process, without the end-user required to ensure any pre-existing files are properly installed, or concern over versions.
-As the API the gem is based quite stable and mature, new realeases are uncommon, though this gem will update as they become available to provide the latest version.
+For Windows user, you can download the pre-built binaries at [here](https://www.glfw.org/download.html) for your target architecture, or both.
+Place these within the their respective folders withing the `ext/glfw/` directory.

+For Unix users, simply have GLFW installed globally, and it will be found and linked against during the build process.

 ### From [RubyGems.org](https://rubygems.org/gems/glfw)